EMERGING MARKETS-Chilean peso outshines Latam peers as copper prices gain ground

-Dec 21 (Reuters) - Chile's peso rose the most among major Latin American currencies on Wednesday as prices of copper regained footing on hopes that top consumer China's easing of COVID-19 policies will lift demand, while Peru's sol fell after a partial Cabinet reshuffle.
+Dec 21 (Reuters) - Chile's peso rose the most among major Latin American currencies on Wednesday, as copper prices regained their footing on hopes that top consumer China's easing of COVID-19 policies will lift demand, while Peru's sol edged up after a partial cabinet reshuffle.

-The peso CLP= gained 0.7% against the dollar =USD, tracking its best one-day percentage gain in more than a week as prices of the red metal moved higher, shrugging off worries that a recent surge in coronavirus infections in China is reducing consumption in the short term.
+The peso CLP= gained 1.8% against the dollar =USD, tracking its best one-day percentage gain in two weeks as prices of the red metal moved higher, shrugging off worries that a recent surge in coronavirus infections in China was reducing consumption in the short term.

-Chile, which is the world's biggest producer of copper, relies heavily on demand from China, where its zero-COVID policy disrupted economic activity and pulled the red metal from a record high.
-The Chilean currency is on track for its second straight yearly decline, down over 3%.
+Chile, which is the world's biggest producer of copper, relies heavily on demand from China, whose zero-COVID policy disrupted economic activity and pulled the industrial metal from a record high.
+The Chilean currency is on track for its second straight yearly decline, down more than 2%.

+"China’s announcement of measures to lower financial costs for businesses adds to the idea that 2023 will be a major recovery year for trade and overcoming the supply-chain woes that have aided inflation worldwide," said Juan Perez, director of trading at Monex.

-Latin American stocks .MILA00000PUS rose 0.1%, in line with broader emerging markets .MSCIEF.
+Latin American stocks .MILA00000PUS rose 0.6%, outpacing the broader emerging markets .MSCIEF.

-Still, higher exposure to commodities have helped certain emerging markets more than others, with Latin American regions set to outperform broader EMs in 2022.
-Latam stocks .MILA00000PUS are set to end the year flat against a near-23% plunge in the MSCI's broader EM index .MSCIEF.
+Higher exposure to commodities have helped certain emerging markets more than others, with Latam stocks set to end the year flat against a near-23% plunge in the MSCI's broader EM index .MSCIEF.

-Mexico's peso MXN= rose 0.4%, while the Colombian peso COP= added 0.1% as prices of oil gained.
+The Colombian peso COP= was subdued on Wednesday and is down 14.6% so far this year, underperforming its regional peers.

-In Peru, President Dina Boluarte named lawyer Alberto Otarola as the as part of a reshuffling of her Cabinet.
-The sol PEN= fell 0.4%, while stocks in Lima .SPBLPGPT shed 0.3%.
+In Peru, President Dina Boluarte named lawyer Alberto Otarola as the as part of a reshuffling of her cabinet.
+The sol PEN= rose 0.1%, while stocks index in Lima .SPBLPGPT was flat.

 Peru on Tuesday gave Congress the provisional green light to bring forward a general election to the end of 2023, amid deadly protests over the impeachment of Castillo.